Talking money with aging parents

 Call a family meeting

 Depending on your family dynamic, it may be very important to be fully transparent with the goings-on in your parents' finances.
 Call a family meeting to discuss topics like estate planning and setting up a power of attorney, and let everyone have a chance to voice opinions and concerns.
-Ask your parents who'd they'd like to assign power of attorney, then see if that person is willing to accept that responsibly.
+Ask your parents who they would like to assign power of attorney, then see if that person is willing to accept that responsibly.

 This process isn't always easy and can get emotionally charged, so it may make sense to bring in a third party liaison to help facilitate.
-Your parents' financial advisor or a mediator may be the perfect person for the job..
+Your parents' financial consultant or a mediator may be the perfect person for the job.

 Assign power of attorney

 Make arrangements with your parents' lawyer and financial consultant.
 This is an essential step in the process and—if possible—should be done while your parents are of sound mind.
 If they don't set up a power of attorney and become incapacitated, the process of determining who will manage their money can end up in the courts and take a tremendous amount of time to work out.